maryamyasaei/wheel-of-names-app/README.md

 # Deploy on Vercel
 The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
-This App Deplpoyed to Vercel, You can have access via this link: https://todo-app-black-mu.vercel.app/